bonomani/devmon/docs/TEMPLATES.md

 ```
 Key points:
 - There are multiple results, one per line, with each being stored in the `targetOID` as
-  key-value pairs-
+  key-value pairs.
 - Each line contains two pieces of information:
   - The `index` is of type numeric OID, often simply an Integer. which is of the type numeric OID,
     often simply an Integer.
 As this serves as the key, it MUST stay unique.
   - The `value` which can be of various types: String, Integer, numericOID, etc.
-- In a `leaf`, as the targetOID is a scalar
+- In a `leaf`, as the targetOID is a scalar:
   - There is **no** `index`
   - There is only **one** `value`
 Notes: